axelvaldez/radical-companies/_posts/rhatchery.live/2023-04-25-kendell-johnson-subscription-economics.markdown

     <th>Frictionless</th>
     <td>
      <p>My friend, Álvaro Daza started a company to make things frictionless for digital nomads.
 Frictionless is equivalent to light in this context.</p>
      <p>Digital Nomads have realized that they can live and work anywhere in the world.
 What Circolo, my friend&rsquo;s company, is doing for them is to make mundane things like insurance and housing frictionless.
-Add a subscription model on top and we are making the world pretty light.
-As a counterexample, a long while back my friends moved to Japan for a few years and he had to ship all their furniture there.
+Add a subscription model on top and we are making the world pretty light.</p>
+     <p>As a counterexample, a long while back my friends moved to Japan for a few years and he had to ship all their furniture there.
 Today that would be a crazy thing to do.</p>
     </td>
    </tr>
    <tr>